 There is no official time when you are required to tell an employer about your student immigration status.
 Most employers will ask you either in the first or second interview.
 Be honest about your situation, but also be informed.
 It is very important for international students to be comfortable with the restrictions and authorizations on their work status as employers very rarely know it all.
 Be confident, and be upfront.
 Ideally, the employer will understand that the skills and global perspectives you bring to the company will far outweigh extra measures needed to hire you.

 Target employers with a history of hiring international employees.
-You can access GoinGlobal through OrangeLink, and myvisajobs.com.
-These tools list companies that have sponsored H-1B employment visas in the past.
-The latter also includes companies that have sponsored for U.S. Permanent Residency.
+You can access myvisajobs.com and see companies that have sponsored H-1B employment visas in the past.

 Internships and Externships